TomerGeva/CommDspy/README.md

 * ls_err: Sum of squared residuals
 * mse: normalized MSE, meaning the MSE divided by the variance of the constellation, in dB units

+### 4.3. equalization_estimation
+Function computes the linear equalizer with optimal results in the MSE sence with some regulations.
+The function is inputted with:
+* reference_signal - reference signal used for the equalization
+* signal - input signal we want to pass through the equalizer
+  1. signal and reference_signal MUST have the same length
+  2. signal and reference_signal MUST be synchronized
+* ffe_postcursor - Number of postcursors in the FFE estimation
+* ffe_precursor - Number of precursors in the FFE estimation
+* dfe_taps - Number of postcursors in the DFE estimation
+* normalize - Boolean stating if the user wants to normalize the Rx FFE such that the peak will have value of 1
+* regularization - String indicating the regularization in the computation of the equalizer.
+Can be either:
+  * 'None' - Ordinary Least Squares (OLS) solving without regularization
+  * 'ridge' - Applying ridge regression, L2 regularization
+  * 'lasso' - Applying lasso regression, L1 regularization* reg_lambda:
+* If regularization is not 'None', and reg_lambda != 0, applies the wanted regularization with a regularization factor of reg_lambda

 ### 4.3. dig_delay_lagrange_coeffs
 Function uses *Lagrange* interpolation polynomials to produce digital delay filter coefficients.
 Function is inputted with:
 * n - The order of the filter